 Within our direct supply chain, there are 83 different raw materials and co-managed vendor parties, and 44 packaging vendor parties.
 Our indirect supply chain currently consists of 720 active suppliers.

 We have carried out a review of our direct supply chain and have concluded that the risks of modern slavery and human trafficking are low.
 However, we acknowledge that we must remain vigilant to the risks and ensure that our vendors understand and play their part in ensuring that modern slavery and human trafficking does not take place in our organisation or supply chains.
+This message is reiterated to our suppliers via our procurement teams in each supplier quarterly review.

 To find out more about what we do, please go to https://www.weetabixfoodcompany.co.uk/